sekharpariga/DSA/README.md

 # Mission

-    To study and document all the great algorithms out there in the computer and programming worlds.
+    To study and document all the great algorithms.

 #### List of Algorithms that are in focus: